turingschool/portfolios/kyle_heppenstall_m3.md

 *   [GitHub URL](https://github.com/ski-climb/rales_engine/)
 *   [Original Assignment](https://github.com/turingschool/lesson_plans/blob/master/ruby_03-professional_rails_applications/rails_engine.md)

 In this project I worked with Nick E to host our first API.
 We import business data and host an API with endpoints to return records, relationships between models, and business intelligence as JSON.

-(evaluation comments)

-(evaluation scores)
+During our evaluation Sally gave us some positive feedback on our organization structure.  test coverage, queries, and git workflow.
+Overall, our queries all used ActiveRecord except for our random controllers (`Customer.all.sample`).

+Evaluator: Sally

+Students: Nick E & Kyle

+## Project Rubric

+1. **Completion**

+    * 4: Project completes all base requirements according to the spec harness.

+1. **Test-Driven Development**

+    * 4: Project demonstrates high test coverage (>90%) and tests at the controller and unit levels.

+1. **Code Quality**

+    * 4: Project demonstrates exceptionally well factored code.

+1. **API Design**

+    * 4: Project exemplifies API design idioms, with consistent and coherent response structures, serializers to format JSON data, and effective request format handling.

+1. **Queries**

+    * 3.5: Project makes good use of ActiveRecord, but drops to ruby enumerables for some query methods.

 ## D: Professional Skills
 (Intro)